“Human influenced global climate change is the defining scientific and social problem of our age.”

 The threats posed by the climate crisis extend far beyond the U-M campus and community.
 By bringing together academics, activists and community leaders, U-M, as a top public research university, has a distinct opportunity to help chart the path forward.
 Faculty and students from a wide variety of disciplines are working together, in partnership with those on the front lines in communities, to address the root causes of, and potential solutions for, the most pressing challenges facing our planet.

 Faculty conduct research and scholarship that tackles virtually every aspect of the climate crisis, including the science of carbon sequestration, renewable energy, public policy, and the impact of climate change on communities and economies.
 U-M expertise is widely sought, from local leaders in the state who seek to help businesses that rely on the health of the Great Lakes to international officials who are addressing population growth, human health, and resource management.

 President’s Commission on Carbon Neutrality

-On Feb.
-4, 2019, President Schlissel appointed the President’s Commission on Carbon Neutrality.
-The commission is the core team that will recommend how the University of Michigan will achieve its goal of carbon neutrality, as well as develop scalable and transferable strategies that can be used by other institutions and larger communities to achieve the same goal.
+The President’s Commission on Carbon Neutrality, established in February 2019, is charged with guiding the university toward carbon neutrality and developing strategies that can be used by other institutions and larger communities to achieve the same goal.

-While this important work gets underway, the university remains committed to reaching its current campus goal of reducing greenhouse gas emissions by 25 percent by 2025, and even exceed it ahead of schedule.
+While the commission’s work is underway, the University remains committed to reaching its current campus goal of reducing greenhouse gas emissions by 25 percent by 2025, and, through a planned expansion to the central power plant and finalized wind power agreement with DTE, reach it ahead of schedule.

-- Record: University launches Commission on Carbon Neutrality
+- Learn more about the President’s Commission on Carbon Neutrality

-- Share your ideas on U-M’s carbon neutral trajectory
+- Share your thoughts and ideas on U-M’s carbon neutrality efforts

 - Planet Blue website